This post may contain affiliate links. Please read our disclosure policy.

 If you’ve made this Low-Fat Vegetable Curry, please give the recipe a star rating below and leave a comment letting me know how you liked it.
 And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.

-WW One Pot Cauliflower Curry
+WW One Pot Vegetable Chickpea Curry Recipe

 Ingredients